-https://ncoredev.ou.edu/What-is-NCORE Parent Page: What is NCORE id: 29288 Active Page: 2021 Honors Dr. Cornel Pewewardyid:29320
+https://ncoredev.ou.edu/Awards-Scholarships Parent Page: Awards & Scholarships id: 29288 Active Page: 2021 Honors Dr. Cornel Pewewardyid:29320

 2021 Honors Dr. Cornel Pewewardy